First observation of turbulence-like state in dense algal suspensions: Materials and methods

 \subsection{Microscopic imaging}

-Double-sided tape of height 10 micron (Nitto Denko Corporation) is used as a spacer between the coverslip and the glass slide to obtain the chambers in which the cell-culture is placed (Supplementary Information Section 2).
+Double-sided tape of height 10 micron (Nitto Denko Corporation) is used as a spacer between the coverslip and the glass slide to obtain the chambers in which the cell-culture is placed (Appendix~\ref{height_section}).
 The sample is kept under an inverted microscope (Olympus IX83) coupled with a CMOS high-speed camera (Phantom Miro C110, Vision Research, Pixel size = 5.6 micron).
 Different concentrations of both the WT and mbo2 mutant cells are imaged under red-light ($>610$nm) using a 20x objective in bright field at 100 fps.

-Dilute cultures are mixed with 200nm microspheres and then imaged using a 60x phase objective at 500 fps to obtain flow fields of isolated cells ~\cite{debasmita_flowinversion}.
+The beat-averaged flow fields are shown for isolated algal cells.
+To measure such flow fields, we take very dilute cell suspensions (with only one cell in the field of view), for which there is no hydrodynamic interference from neighboring cells.
+These dilute cultures are mixed with 200nm microspheres and then imaged using a 60x phase objective at 500 fps to obtain flow fields of isolated cells ~\cite{debasmita_flowinversion}.